-If you are unable to prevent glyphosate from getting on desired grasses, a selective herbicide should be used.
+If you cannot prevent glyphosate from getting on desired grasses, a selective herbicide should be used.
 The following information is a guideline for choosing a selective herbicide according to turfgrass type.

 Once white clover has been eliminated in areas of the turf, bare spots will be left behind.
 To prevent the invasion of new weeds in these bare spots, fill them with plugs or sprigs of the desired turfgrass.

 Table 1.
-Turf Tolerance to Herbicides for White Clover Control.
+Turf Tolerance to Post-emergence Herbicides for White Clover Control

 |S= Safe at labeled rates.